reuters-graphics/bluprint_graphics-kit/docs/developers/styles.md

 ## Global styles

-If you want to write styles that will apply across several components, you can create an SCSS partial file anywhere in the `src/` directory...
+If you want to write styles that will apply across several components, you can create an SCSS file anywhere in the `src/` directory...

 ```SCSS
 // src/styles.scss